milahu/collapseos/README.md

 * `blk`: Collapse OS filesystem's content.
 That's actually where Collapse OS' source code is located.
 Everything else is peripheral.
+* `cvm`: A C implementation of Collapse OS, allowing it to run natively on any POSIX platform.
 * `recipes`: collection of recipes that assemble Collapse OS on a specific machine.
 * `tools`: Tools for working with Collapse OS from "modern" environments.
 For